-Governing bodies must also submit to the Head of Finance a financial forecast covering each year of a three to five year period for which schools have been notified of budget shares beyond the current year.
+Governing bodies must also submit to the Chief Finance Officer a financial forecast covering each year of a three to five year period.
 The purposes of such forecasts are to ensure schools are planning ahead strategically and to indicate where schools may have financial difficulties.
 Multi-year forecasts should be submitted no later than the 30th June.